Athanasios Kostoulas: International career

 Kostoulas was a member of the Greece side reached the 1998 UEFA European Under-21 Championship final, losing 1–0 to Spain.
 He was then elevated into the senior fold, making his debut in a 4–2 FIFA World Cup qualifying defeat by Germany on 28 March 2001 but has not figured again since a second cap a month later against Croatia.

+Personal life

+Kostoulas is the father of Charalampos Kostoulas and Konstantinos Kostoulas who are also both professional footballers.